USEPA/WNTR/documentation/advancedsim.rst

     >>> wn = wntr.network.model.WaterNetworkModel('examples/networks/Net3.inp') # doctest: +SKIP

 The first step is to create a function that will perform the actual work for each thread.
-In this example, there will be a simple function that will accept a water network model, a name for the model and thread, and a dictionary which will contain results.
+In this example, the simple function accepts a water network model, a name for the model and thread, and a dictionary which will contain results.